SoftwareHeritage/swhapguide/SWHAP@Paris.md

   - License: _Distribution license_
   - Notes: _Any additional information_

 You may not be able to fill in all the information from the beginning, so you should keep this file updated as new information may come up.
+You can also add additional field if you think it helps better identify the item.

+MF: should there be one entry per software version?
+Then redundant with codemeta json and to some extent with version excel file.
+MF: I think the catalogue should be more structured, with clear and pre-identified subcategories.

 ### Go on license hunting